LaitinenJoel/Lotto-App/README.md

 # LOTTO APP
+This is a lotto application that asks you for seven numbers, then chooses seven numbers of its own, and tells you how many of the numbers are matching.
+It also features an alternate mode where it calculates how many years it would take for you to win with the numbers you've chosen if a new lotto were randomized every week.

 ## Overview
 This started as a school project, but I have afterward, on my own, modified and expanded it.
 This is partly out of interest to revisit an old project, but also to put it on public display in the search for a job in the field of programming.